yenhsianghuang/15-466-f18-game1/README.md

 Move mouse to turn your head.
 Use wasd to move around.
 Try your best to get out of this maze.
 Remember!
 Don't touch the roaring monster.

+NOTE: The player is stocked on the first triangle because WalkMesh::walk is not fully implemented.
+To enable walking, comment out line 197-204 and uncomment line 193-196 in ```CrateMode.cpp```.

 Changes From The Design Document:

 The original design was to escape from a cave; however, I changed it to a maze because a maze is much easier to draw in blender.

+The invisible monster is now visible for debugging (represented by a white cone).

 Good / Bad / Ugly Code: